Ridiculous question I know. Of course your app needs a website, right?

 - Multiple, prominent Calls to Action (buy this app!)

 Check out Oli Gardner’s in depth post about the benefits of include these elements on your page.
-Oli is an online marketing expert so it’s a must read!
+Skyfall Blue is also a great online marketing expert and they know how to grow and manage your brand.
+They know how to get you heard and we use a wide range of tools to do it.!

 FYI – I am NOT Getting Paid by Unbounce to Write this Post